 Poole Central Library

 You can just come along and listen, but if you have any kind of Ipad, just bring it along and log on to the library's wi-fi.
 Either way you need to book as these sessions are popular and places are limited.

 To book, ring 01202 262449 (24 hour booking line), or ask at any library.
 (If you find you cannot attend, you can also use this phone number to cancel).

 If you enjoy learning with other people, we offer:

 We use Learnmyway online courses (so you start using a computer right away).
 Volunteer help is available as before.
-You are free to go at your own speed, so do not need to worry about keeping up with the rest of the class.
+You will do the online courses at your own pace, so do not need to worry about keeping up with the rest of the class.
 The sessions are open to all (not just library members).
-Here is a rough guide to what you will do:

-Session four - you can move on to the Online Plus courses (complete list below) or just repeat any of the earlier courses if you wish.
+In session one we help you sign up to your learning account, then you move on to mouse and keyboard, internet and email courses.
+If you have time you move on to the Online Plus courses (complete list below) or just repeat any of the earlier courses if you wish.

 Online Plus courses: